Impact-Invariant Control: Maximizing Control Authority During Impacts: Five-Link Biped Walking Controller

-We add the additional comparison to a controller with no derivative feedback to demonstrate the control authority that the impact-invariant controller retains.
-While both applying no derivative feedback and using the projection seek to reduce the sensitivity to large velocity errors at the impact event, the projection maintains the maximum control feedback which leads to better tracking performance.

-\subsubsection{Results}
+In simulation, we model our planar five-link biped using the length, mass and, inertia values of Rabbit specified in \cite{chevallereau2003rabbit}, replicated in \cref{tab:rabbit_parameters} for completeness.
+The joint-space controller is tasked with tracking the hip and knee joint angles in both legs for a total of 4 tracking objectives to match the degrees of actuation.

+We generate a periodic walking trajectory using trajectory optimization and perturb the swing foot vertical velocity by 0.1 m/s at the start of the trajectory, which causes the robot to makes contact approximately 5ms after the nominal impact time.

+\subsection{Results}

-Shown in \cref{fig:directional_robustness}, the controller using the impact-invariant projection is able to achieve the best tracking performance out of the three controllers for \textit{both} legs.
-It has better tracking performance than the default controller for the joint velocities of the impacting leg by not overreacting to the impact event as shown by the controller efforts.
+The tracking errors for the joints in the impacting and non-impacting leg are shown in \cref{fig:directional_robustness}.
+The impact-invariant controller is able to achieve the best tracking performance out of the three controllers for \textit{both} legs.
+It has better tracking performance than the default controller for the joint velocities of the impacting leg.
 At the same time, it has better tracking performance than the controller with no derivative feedback for the joint velocities of the non-impacting leg by appropriately regulating the velocities in those joints.